In my previous post, I wrote about why I travel, and now I want to share what kind of travel I really like.

 We were surprised by a snowstorm, although it was Spring!
 One day, we ended up taking cover in a cinema on Time Square, watching bad movies back-to-back to avoid the freezing snow!

 I’ve since returned to NYC three times.
-On those visits, I was less preoccupied with the famous sights and more content with pounding the pavements, absorbing everything.
+On those visits, I was less preoccupied with the famous sights and more content with pounding the Manhattan pavements, absorbing everything.
 It is such a walkable city!
 I also learned to appreciate the restaurant and bar scene, including an amazing rooftop bar at Westlight in Brooklyn with views of Manhattan.

 Honourable mentions go to: